sebsto/swift-bedrock-library/README.md

 print("Assistant: \(reply)")
 ```

 Optionally add inference parameters.
-By using the builder as an inout parameter, you can then reuse your parameters for several calls.
+Note that the builder can be used to create the next builder with the same parameters and the updated history.

 ```swift
 let builder = try ConverseBuilder(model: model)